Desire to reproduce from A to Z: Get answers to the most common questions

 • Genetic testing: For some couples with a history of genetic disorders, genetic testing of embryos (preimplantation genetic diagnosis or PGD) can be a way to assess egg quality before the embryo is implanted in the uterus.

 It is important to note that although you can get an estimate of the egg reserve and egg quality, there are no absolute guarantees.
-Egg quality can vary significantly from egg to egg, even in younger women.
+Egg quality can vary significantly from egg to egg, even in young

 Can I freeze my eggs?